fssolutions/AuthDocs/guides/1_protected_aspnet_webapi.rst

 If the token is valid, the current thread Principal will be set, and therefore the ``[Authorize]`` attribute will not abort the request.

+.. warning:: If you intend to call this API from a browser, you might need to activate CORS support in the API.
+Such is not inside the scope of this guide.
+   You may try using the following package: `Microsoft.AspNet.WebApi.Cors <https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Cors>`__.

 Retrieving token information in the API
 ********************************************************************************
 By default, all tokens issued by the IATec Authentication Server are by reference,